transloadit/uppy/website/src/docs/companion.md

 13. **metrics(optional)** - A boolean flag to tell Companion whether to provide an endpoint `/metrics` with Prometheus metrics.

 14. **streamingUpload(optional)** - A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
 Defaults to `false`.
-Do not set to `true` if you have any custom Companion providers that do not use the new async/stream API.
+Do **not** set it to `true` if you have a [custom Companion provider](#adding-custom-providers) that does not use the new async/stream API.

 15. **maxFileSize(optional)** - If this value is set, companion will limit the maximum file size to process.
 If unset, it will process files without any size limit (this is the default).